shrmcl/human-kind/README.md

 # human:kind

+Bootcamp final group project

-Bootcamp Final Group Project that connects people to vounteer together based on shared social interests
+Human:kind is a social app that connects people to based on shared social interests